dedis/cothority/eventlog/el/README.md

 $ PRIVATE_KEY=$priv el create -ol $file
 ```

-The ByzCoin admin will give you an ByzCoin config file, which you will
+The ByzCoin admin will give you a ByzCoin config file, which you will
-use with the -bc argument, or you can set the BC environment
+use with the -bc argument, or you can set the BC environment variable to the
-variable to the name of the ByzCoin config file.
-A new event log will be spawned,
+name of the ByzCoin config file.
+A new event log will be spawned, and the
-and the event log ID will be printed.
-Set the EL environment variable to
+event log ID will be printed.
+Set the EL environment variable to communicate
-communicate it to future calls to the `el` program.
+it to future calls to the `el` program.

 You need to give the private key from above, using the PRIVATE_KEY environment
 variable or the `-priv` argument.